VladoUzunangelov/SPICER/README.md

 If prediction task is 'classification' and type is 'probability' - output is probabilities of classes.

 **Citations**
-1. V. J. Uzunangelov.*Prediction of cancer phenotypes through the integration of multi-omicdata and prior information.*  PhD thesis, UC Santa Cruz, 2019.
+1. V. Uzunangelov, C. K. Wong, and J. Stuart. *Highly Accurate Cancer Phenotype Prediction with AKLIMATE, a Stacked Kernel Learner Integrating Multimodal Genomic Data and Pathway Knowledge.* bioRxiv, July 2020.
 2. T. Suzuki and R. Tomioka.  *SpicyMKL: a fast algorithm for Multiple Kernel Learningwith thousands of kernels.* Machine Learning, 85(1-2):77–108, Oct.
 2011.
 ISSN 0885-6125,1573-0565.